Spicy Tomato & Onion Chutney is delicious with dosas and seafood.

 Make the recipe your own:

 I like this chutney to be really spicy and add it to various dishes to spice up the heat.
-If you prefer a more mellow tomato and onion chutney then only add one or two chillies or miss them out completely and you will still have a lovely flavoured chutney.
+If you prefer a milder flavour, then only add one or two chillies or miss them out completely and you will still have a lovely flavoured chutney.

 - 8 (more or less) dry Kashmiri chillies

 - 2 tablespoons rapeseed oil